jalkal/hexagonal-kata-kotlin/README.md

 #### 4.a Update external-services version

 You need to update external services to version `3`.
-This one brings some upgrades in the products.
+This one brings some upgrades to the products.
 From now on, `ProductsRepository` has been removed, and all the product information has been moved to the new `ProductsClient`.

 Just update the version and make all tests green again

 ### 5. That's all folks

-Now, after all these changes, lets think about it.
+Now, after all these changes, let's think about it.
 All of them has been really easy (it's not the objective of the kata) .
-The main point you should realise, is that just two of these changes are changes on your business rules.
+The main point you should realise is that just two of these changes are changes to your business rules.
 Have you changed your application more than just 2 times to add these new features?
 Then, you are doing something wrong

-The main idea, is that, if you need to add any change, but is not a business change, your `Application` or business rules, should not be modified.
-You don't need to change anything on that classes.
+The main idea is that, if you need to add any change, but is not a business change, your `Application` or business rules, should not be modified.
+You don't need to change anything in those classes.
 It's quite a logic thing.

-External changes are external changes, so they should be treated outside your business logic, regardless if they affect the clients/repositories you consume from, or the rest controllers / other services you offer.
-So let's try to apply some hexagonal architecture here and see if that improves something our code.
+External changes are external changes, so they should be treated outside your business logic, regardless if they affect the clients/repositories you consume from or the rest of the controllers / other services you offer.
+So let's try to apply some hexagonal architecture here and see if that improves our code.

 ### 6. Hexagonal architecture to the rescue